MicrosoftDocs/fabric-docs/docs/data-engineering/environment-git-and-deployment-pipeline.md

 :::image type="content" source="media\environment-git-and-deployment-pipeline\env-git-representation-public-library.png" alt-text="Screenshot of the public library local representation of the environment in Git":::

 You can update the public library by editing the YAML representation.
-Like the experience in the portal, you can specify a library from PyPI and conda.
+Just like the portal experience, you can specify a library from PyPI and conda.
 You can specify the library with expected version, a version range or without version.
-The system can help to determine a version that is compatible with other dependencies in your environment.
-By deleting the YAML file, you can clear all the existing public libraries.
+The system can help you determine a version that is compatible with other dependencies in your environment.
+To clear all the existing public libraries, delete the YAML file.

 You can update the custom library by adding new files or deleting existing files directly.